AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 Run-Time Index Checking
 -------------------------

-* Array indexes are checked at run-time as needed
+* Array indices are checked at run-time as needed
 * Invalid index values result in `Constraint_Error`

 .. code:: Ada